ibm-messaging/mqperf/index.md

 The M2003 MQ Appliance was released in August 2022, and the accompanying MQ Appliance Performance Report (MPA5) illustrates the increased performance of the new Hardware.
 Comparisons are made to the M2002 and M2001 models:
 - M2003 Performance Report [MPA5.pdf](./MPA5.pdf)

+A further report on the M2003 MQ Appliance is now available and illustrates the impact of filesystem encryption as well as presenting data on TLS and AMS scenarios.
+- M2003 TLS and Encryption Performance Report [MPA6.pdf](./MPA6.pdf)

 #### M2002

 The M2002 MQ Appliance was released in July 2018, and the accompanying MQ Appliance Performance Report (MPA3) illustrates the increased performance of the new Hardware: